Appointments

 GP Extended Hours

 Primary care has the opportunity to extend the hours for patient appointments.
-This includes starting at 8am, evening clinics till 8pm and some weekends.
+This includes starting at 8:15am, evening clinics till 8pm and some weekends.

-Litchdon provide extra evening GP and nurse clinics every Wednesday and Thursday with appointments available up to 7.30 and we take part in the rota across North Devon to provide some weekend Saturday GP appointments.
+Litchdon provide extra evening GP and nurse clinics every Wednesday and Thursday with appointments available up to 7.30 and we take part in the rota across North Devon to provide some Saturday GP appointments.

-Litchdon patients can also use any of the evening and weekend appointments provided across North Devon run by other practices - just ask our Healthcare Administration Team who can book these for you.
+Litchdon patients can also use any of the evening and weekend appointments provided across North Devon which are run by other practices - just ask our Healthcare Administration Team who can book these for you.

 There are also no changes to the Primary Care out of hours service, so for any urgent health concerns please contact 111 or 999 as before.